SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

   - Car Weight

 	Perhaps the most tricky one and it needs a lot of historical telemetry data.
 Using the slider, you can define how much the influence of the car weight, which in the end is the amount of fuel in the tank, will influence the lap times.
 For some cars, for example, lap times degrade heavily, if the amount of fuel and therefore the car weight is above a specific threshold.
 This can be derived from the telemtry data.
 If you set the slider completely to the left, this effect will be ignored entirely, whereas, if you set the slider completely to the right, this effect will be taken into account to 100%.

+For every slider not at the zero position, four different variations of the underlying value will be created as strategy sceanrios, which will be compared at the end for better results.

 You can use the commands in the *Simulation* drop down menu to start a simulation (similar to use the "Simulate!" button), and to copy the current results over to the *Strategy* tab.
 You can als define various target values for the scenario optimizer of the simulation.